Kevin-Nduati/My-Spotify-Wrapped/README.md

 # My-Spotify-Wrapped
-I will attempt to create my own spotify wrapped by collecting data from the spotify API, perform transformations and create informative dashboards
+I will attempt to create my own spotify wrapped by collecting data from the spotify API, perform transformations and create informative dashboards.

+## Using the Spotify API